Rashid Karim

 Rashid Karim (14 August 1925 – 26 November 2011) was a Bangladeshi novelist.

-Karim completed his BA from Calcutta Islamia College.
+Karim completed a BA at Calcutta Islamia College.
 His family moved to Dhaka after the partition in 1947.
 He began writing at fourteen and published his first story in 1942.
 After a long break, Karim resumed writing in 1961, and his first novel, Uttam Purush, earned him the prestigious Adamjee Award.
-His fame peaked with the publication of his epic novel Amar Jato Glani in 1973, and he continued to write and publish regularly thereafter.
+His fame peaked with the publication of his epic novel Amar Jato Glani (1973), and he continued to write and publish regularly thereafter.
 Karim battled paralysis for nineteen years and died in Dhaka on 26 November 2011.

 Early life and career

-Karim was born in Kolkata, West Bengal in 1925.
-He completed his BA from the Calcutta Islamia College (now Maulana Azad College), an affiliated college of the University of Calcutta.
+Karim was born in Kolkata, West Bengal, in 1925.
+He completed a BA at Calcutta Islamia College (now Maulana Azad College), an affiliated college of the University of Calcutta.
 After the partition of the sub-continent in 1947, his family moved to Dhaka.

-Karim began writing during the British period, continued during the Pakistan period but wrote his major novels during the Bangladesh period.
+Karim began writing during the British period, continued during the Pakistan period, but wrote his major novels during the Bangladesh period.
 It was in independent Bangladesh that his career as a writer reached its zenith.
 Karim penned his first story at the age of fourteen.
 So he began quite early.
 But his first story was published in 1942 in Mohammed Nasiruddin's Saogat.
-After that he did not write till 1961, when began the second phase of his writing career.
-His first novel Uttam Purush was published that year.
+After that he did not write until 1961, when the second phase of his writing career began.
+His first novel, Uttam Purush, was published that year.
 It made him widely known and brought him the prestigious Adamjee Award.
-Two years later Prashanna Pashan instantly turned him into a major novelist of the Bengali language.
+Two years later, Prashanna Pashan instantly turned him into a major novelist of the Bengali language.
 Again he went into hibernation, this time for a decade.
 After the liberation of Bangladesh in 1971, he published his epic novel, Amar Jato Glani, in 1973.
 This novel helped his fame reach its peak.
 Till this period he was known as a gifted writer who wrote less but wrote very well.
-But from then on he wrote and published regularly.
+But onward he wrote and published regularly.
 Prem Ekti Lal Golap was published in 1978.

 Karim had battled paralysis for nineteen years before his death.
 He died at Ibrahim Cardiac Centre in Dhaka on 26 November 2011.